 Hold on to your hat as you visit the spectacular Gap and Natural Bridge at Torndirrup National Park.
 The viewing platform, forty metres above the roaring Southern Ocean, provides spectacular views of these majestic granite rock formations.

 Albany is known to be quite windy, and you’ll usually find the Albany Wind Farm — just a 12km drive from the city centre — in full spin.
 A well-planned walking trail takes you quite close to the enormous wind turbines.
 There are spectacular views on offer so make sure you take your camera.

 If you happen to be in town during the whale migration season (late May to early October), do yourself a favour and book a whale watching tour with Albany Whale Tours.
 Given the region’s whaling heritage, it completes the circle to see these beautiful, now-protected creatures up close.
 Best of all is the fact that if you don’t spot any whales, Albany Whale Tours will provide a free return tour until you do!

 Looking for a great spot to end your day?
 There’s no glitz and glamour when you visit Wilson Brewing Company, but you will enjoy a great locally brewed beer.
 This family owned brewery welcomes one and all.
 Enjoy a tasting paddle in a very rustic environment (but beware, each glass is 200 millilitres).
 If you’re lucky they may even be serving steaming hot fresh ‘yabbies’ or crabs, which go down a treat with a cold one.

 For more information, please visit www.amazingalbany.com.au.

 Do you have any tips to add to our Albany travel guide?
 We would love to hear from you.
-Please send us a message.
+Please leave a comment below.